Cheapest energy suppliers in the UK right now (March 2026)

 How Recommendations Are Updated

 Martin Lewis updates his recommendations as new deals and market shifts come up.
-When Ofgem changes the price cap or tweaks competition rules, he reviews which tariffs and providers offer the best value.

 How Martin Lewis Evaluates Energy Companies